 April 13, 2013: JMA wrote to Trent Dalton about his piece in the Weekend Australian.
 Balanced and refreshingly insightful.
 An approach not often taken in coverage of issues related to Australian Muslims and citizens of Lebanese background.

-know been affected by a
+Have you or someone you know been affected by a biased media report?

 Just Media Advocacy is a reliable, professional and effective solution to negative reports in the Australian media.
 Through extensive investigation and comprehensive engagement, we aim to promote accurate and responsible reporting.